dsccommunity/xPSDesiredStateConfiguration/README.md

           Fix bug when credential parameter passed does not contain local or domain context.
 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
 * Updated appveyor.yml to use the default image.
+* xGroup: Fixed logic bug in MembersToInclude and MembersToExclude

 ### 3.12.0.0